wei-hsuan-cheng/robot_math_utils/README.md

 - `Det`: Compute the determinant of a matrix.
 - `Tr`: Compute the trace of a matrix.
 - `ConstrainedAngle`: Constrain an angle within a range.
-- `random_normal`: Generate a random number from a normal distribution.
+- `RandNorDist`: Generate a random number from a normal distribution.

 ### Robot Transformation Functions